projectawakening/builder-examples/item-seller/readme.md

 ## Introduction
 This guide will walk you through the process of building contracts for the item seller, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.

-The Item Seller allows players to purchase items with ERC20 Tokens.
+The contracts will be used with a SSU (Smart Storage Unit) to act as a item seller where players can purchase items, for example lenses for ERC20 Tokens.

+### User Process
+#### Step 0: User buys an item
+The item seller will recieve the ERC20 token and authorize the transaction if the player has paid enough.

+#### Step 1: Item Transfer
+The item seller will transfer the item from the inventory to the ephemeral inventory.
+The ephemeral inventory is where players can input and withdraw items from the SSU.
+The inventory is where the owner of the SSU can store and withdraw items needed for the SSU such as the items being sold.

+#### Step 2: Item Retrieval
+The player will transfer the item from the SSU's ephemeral inventory to their ship.

 ## Deployment and Testing
 ### Step 0: Deploy the item seller contracts to the existing world